Bromham, Wiltshire

 Bromham is a village and civil parish in Wiltshire, England.
 The village is 3+1/2 mi northwest of Devizes and the same distance east of Melksham.

 Besides the main village of Bromham, the parish includes six other settlements: St Edith's Marsh, Westbrook, Hawkstreet, Netherstreet, Roughmoor and Chittoe.
 These are sub-villages and hamlets all within 2 mi of the main village centre, thus 'greater Bromham' is geographically extensive for a village of its size.
 It stands 1½ miles north of the Kennet and Avon Canal and 1¾ of a mile south of the Roman road leading to Bath, Somerset.

 History

 In Anglo-Saxon times the manor was held, in the reign of Edward the Confessor, by Earl Harold Godwinson.
 Under the Normans there were two manors covering Bromham.
 Bromham Hall, later called Bromham House, the manor house of Bromham Roches, stood to the east of the Devizes road; it was burnt by royalist troops in May 1645, during the civil war.

 Chittoe

 The small village of Chittoe is about 1 mi north of Bromham.
+Its name, first attested in 1167 as Chetewe, is unusual in England for deriving from Common Brittonic: the first element is agreed to be the word that survives in modern Welsh as coed ("woodland").
+The origin of the second part of the name is less certain; twenty-first-century scholarship suggests the ancestor of the Welsh word tew ("thick").
 The area was a detached tithing of the ancient parish of Bishops Cannings until 1883 when Chittoe became a separate civil parish, taking some land from Bromham; in 1934 the parish was merged into Bromham.